CAVEBIRDS a film by Emily Gan

 The Cuban Hat Pitch is a crowd participatory competition where I get to pitch my film to a live audience, plus producers and anyone else viewing online.
 This first vote is the first step in getting into the top 5.
 Participating in this competition will help me see my film through post production and completion.
 Take a minute, have a look at the video pitch and vote!
 You will have to enter your email, and then confirm the vote in your inbox.
 This is the first round.
 And if I make it into the second round, tune in on November 17th 2014.

-Ginger Garden Presentation on August 27 2015 @ the Simone de Beauvoir Institute in Montreal, Canada
+Thank you to Ginger Garden Presentation on August 27 2015 at the Simone de Beauvoir Institute in Montreal, Canada